Jason Marovich was employed as a draftsman and CAD operator from 1990–2005 in the automotive engineering field.

 Larger presses typically have greater press stroke distance.
 Another important factor of press stroke is strokes per minute.
 Different presses have different speed variations, and two factors, press stroke distance and press strokes per minute, are considered carefully before die engineers start work on the dies that'll be mounted to the press carriage and ram.

-Designing castings requires the engineer to take in account weight, wall strength, core size, and cost.
+Designing castings requires the engineer to take into account the weight, wall strength, core size, and cost.
 Once a casting design is approved, it's pulled, or separated, from the overall design and given its own computer file.
 This file is sent to a foundry where iron is poured to the exact specifications given to them by the design source.
-When the iron cools, a rough cast of the three dimensional design is ready for further work by machinists.
+When the iron cools, a roughcast of the three-dimensional design is ready for further work by machinists.

 There are three basic trim types:

-Pierce Equipment: When smaller openings, like round or square holes, are required in a panel, a die punch is used (mounted in a die retainer, which is in turn mounted to a closing die surface).
+When smaller openings, like round or square holes, are required in a panel, a die punch is used (mounted in a die retainer, which is, in turn, mounted to a closing die surface).
 These hardened steel punches can be sharpened so that a single punch can survive the entire stamping procedure, sometimes tens of thousands of strokes.
 Pierce equipment normally refers to the male punch, the female die button, and the mounting retainers.